justdeen/Pricing-Panel-/README.md

 This project features a clean and responsive pricing panel built with HTML and CSS.
 It showcases three distinct pricing plans: Regular, Premium, and Executive.
 Each plan includes an image, key details such as duration and minimum amount, and a call-to-action button.

 ## Features
-• Three Investment Plans: Each plan is displayed within a distinct section, making it easy to differentiate between them.
+• Three Investment Plans: Each plan is displayed within a distinct section, making it easy to differentiate between the three.

 • Plan Details: Information such as the plan's duration and minimum amount required is clearly presented.